SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 $ node index.js
 ```

-You should see the following output on Terminal:
+You should see the following output on Terminal/Git Bash:

 ```
 Hello, NTUOSS!